linson13/passcheck/README.md

 # passcheck

-<p align="center">Upload your resume and a job description — Passcheck tailors your resume to match the role using an LLM, then scores it against ATS keyword matching before and after.
-Get back a clean, ATS-friendly PDF, generated in seconds.</p>
+<p align="center">Upload your resume and a job description  Passcheck tailors your resume to match the role using an LLM, then scores it against ATS keyword matching before and after.
+Get back a clean, ATS friendly PDF, generated in seconds.
+This is a continuation from the ats-resume-maker project.</p>

 **🔗 Live demo: [passcheck-xpbc.onrender.com](https://passcheck-xpbc.onrender.com)**